tmobile/DevEdge-IoTDevKit-ZephyrSDK/samples/lis2dw12_sample/README.rst

 The device has a dynamic user-selectable full-scale acceleration range of ±2/±4/±8/±16 g and is capable of measuring accelerations with output data rates from 1.6 Hz to 1600 Hz.
-The LIS2DW12 can be configured to generate interrupt signals by using hardware recognition of free-fall events, 6D orientation, tap and double-tap sensing, activity or inactivity, and wake-up eventsi.
+The LIS2DW12 can be configured to generate interrupt signals by using hardware recognition of free-fall events, 6D orientation, tap and double-tap sensing, activity or inactivity, and wake-up events.

 Requirements
 ************